JimFowler/books/Books20/Tools/python/doc/ajbbooks/installation.rst

 ``setenv PYTHONPATH /home/jrf/lib/python3.5/site-packages``

+Anaconda now automatically adds the relevant lines to your ``.bashrc`` file so there is no need to do this unless you install in a different location.

 Building and Installing the Documentation
 =========================================

-The documentation can be found in ./Tools/doc.
-It is first written using Sphinx version 1.2.2 and is now building under Sphinx version 1.4.6 (cf. `sphinx-doc.org <http://sphinx-doc.org/>`_).
-Output formats may be HTML, LaTeX, pdf, postscript, epub, or other formats.
+The documentation can be found in ./Tools/python/doc.
+It is first written using Sphinx version 1.2.2 and is now building under Sphinx version 7.3.7 as of May 2024 (cf. `sphinx-doc.org
+<http://sphinx-doc.org/>`_).
+Output formats may be HTML, LaTeX, pdf,
+postscript, epub, or other formats.
 I primarily use pdf and HTML.
 (Making the pdf version requires that ``pdflatex`` be installed.)
 You can run ``make help`` to see what other formats are available.

 To build the HTML and pdf documentation in the **doc** directory, run the command